apache/jena-site/source/documentation/geosparql/__index.md

 A Spatial Index is required for the `jena-spatial` property functions and is optional for the GeoSPARQL spatial relations.
-Only a single SRS can be used for a Spatial Index and it is recommended that datasets are converted to a single SRS, see `GeoSPARQLOperations`.
+Only a single SRS can be used for a Spatial Index, and it is recommended that datasets are converted to a single SRS, see `GeoSPARQLOperations`.

 Setting up a Spatial Index can be done through